The Chemical Brothers: 2007–2009: We Are the Night

 The Brothers announced in June 2006 on their official web forum that the duo had been working on new material, specifically an album, code-named "Chemical 6".
 Simons also wrote that the band would be playing select venues in the Summer 2007 season, specifying Rome, and also Fabric in London.
-Simons was also quoted as saying that the duo were "hoping to put a battle weapon out for the summer", possibly referring to the Electronic Battle Weapon series, the somewhat experimental tracks the band occasionally released on white label.
+Simons was also quoted as saying that the duo were "hoping to put a battle weapon out for the summer", possibly referring to the Electronic Battle Weapon series, the somewhat experimental tracks the band occasionally released on white label record.

 "Electronic Battle Weapon 8" and "9" were debuted on Pete Tong's BBC Radio 1 show on 8 December 2006.
 The double-sided vinyl was finally released just before the Chemical Brothers' much anticipated New Year's Eve gig at the famous Turnmills in London.
 The vinyl had a limited edition release worldwide and was received well by fans, DJs, and critics alike.
 "Electronic Battle Weapon 8", at about six and a half minutes, was very distinct from the "big acid" style that the earlier "Electronic Battle Weapons" adhered to.
 It was characterised by 'thundering' drums with a rising synth line.
 A version of this track featured on the We Are the Night album and was entitled "Saturate".
 "Electronic Battle Weapon 9" was a typical Chemicals dancefloor track with their trademark vocoder vocals coupled with sirens and a basic 'tribal' melody.

 At the same Turnmills gig, the Brothers also played a previously unreleased song at midnight to welcome 2007, which went down well with the crowd.
 This track eventually emerged as "Burst Generator", found on the forthcoming album We Are the Night.
 Many were left wondering if the latest in the Electronic Battle Weapon series were simply one-off experiments or signalled a new direction they could take with the new album, perhaps swaying from their genre defining big beat albums of the past.
 The song was also the band's 100th released song.

-On 21 March 2007, the Chemical Brothers officially announced their forthcoming album on MySpace.
+On 21 March 2007, the Chemical Brothers officially announced their forthcoming album on Myspace.
 The new album, entitled We Are the Night, was released on 2 July 2007 in the United Kingdom and 17 July 2007 in the United States.
 The Chemical Brothers cited a delay in the production of artwork for this delay.
 EMI subsequently released an online Chemical Brothers computer game as an apology.
 The track listing was released on the official mailing list on 10 April.
 Collaborations featured heavily on the album, including Klaxons ("All Rights Reversed"), Midlake ("The Pills Won't Help You Now"), Ali Love ("Do It Again"), and Willy Mason ("Battle Scars").

 On 12 April 2007, "Do It Again" aired on Pete Tong's "In New Music We Trust" show on BBC Radio 1.
 The official release of the single was 4 June (digital download) and 14 June (12-inch, 7-inch and CD).
 The album went on general release in the UK on 2 July 2007.